 Disability Etiquette- How to Treat and Respect People with Disabilities?

-There are a few disability etiquettes that you need to keep in mind while talking with people with disabilities since they are a little more sensitive, and you need to be extra careful while talking with them.
-Learning the proper way to behave and speak around people with disabilities is essential if you are going to talk with them quite often.
-Sometimes, you might upset the people with disabilities as your behaviour might seem disrespectful to them even when you don’t have any such intention.
-Just like every other person, people with disabilities deserve to be treated with respect and proper behaviour.
+Learning the proper way to behave and speak around people with disabilities is essential if you often talk with them.
+Sometimes, you might upset the people with disabilities as your behavior might seem disrespectful to them even when you don’t have any such intention.
+Like every other person, people with disabilities deserve to be treated with respect and dignity.

 Find commonalities and not differences

-Whenever you interact with a person with a disability, focus on the commonalities between you two rather than the differences.
-Common grounds are the base of all human connections, and when you find something common with them, you can deal with the differences.
+Common grounds are the base of all human connections, and when you find something familiar with them, you can deal with the differences.
 Everyone likes to be treated with equality, and therefore, make sure to make them feel comfortable in your presence rather than making them feel different because of their physical disability.

 Don’t feel pity for them